rimchang/RSBlur/README.md

 - RSBlur_sharps
   - All of sharp image sequneces.
 - GoPro_INTER_ABME
-  - Synthetic blur dataset using the GoPro and the ABME method.
+  - Synthetic blur dataset using GoPro and the ABME method.
 - GoPro_U
-  - Synthetic blur dataset using the GoPro and synthetic blur kernels.
+  - Synthetic blur dataset using GoPro and synthetic blur kernels.

 #### RSBlur